heseltime/heseltime.github.io/pages/rDai.md

 Model Checking was already done in Pre I, note on **Computer Algebra**: replaced by _Planning and Reasoning in AI_ in the 2021 curriculum.
 I took the Planning course, see the following word cloud, but still want to try and integrate Computer Algebra with my Master's as well, if possible: I am already in touch with the studies admin about this now.

-So, the Jack-actual (Computer Vision will be done in Semester III):
+So, the Jack-actual (Computer Vision will be done in Semester III, which I am ok with, so I consider **my target reached**):

 ![Semester I without Computer Vision and Model Checking but with Planning and the Seminar](image-18.png)